Agent-Dice: Disentangling Knowledge Updates via Geometric Consensus for Agent Continual Learning: Related Work

 \section{Related Work}

 In this section, we first review recent advances in LLM-based agents, focusing on two representative agent paradigms studied in this work: GUI agents and tool-use agents.
 We then summarize prior efforts on continual learning for LLMs.
+Subsequently, we will then discuss progress in the field of continual learning for Agents.